-Disney After Hours – No – After an initial flop that no doubt lost Disney money, this is returning for 2017 with a lower price tag.
+Disney After Hours – No – After an initial flop that no doubt lost Disney money, this has returned and become more popular.
 It’s still not worth it.
 What makes the seasonal hard ticket parties worth the money is the ambiance and special entertainment, Disney going the extra mile for a special event.
 There’s nothing special about this–it’s the same thing as a normal day just with a harder cap on attendance.
 (Here’s a review of it.)

 Club Villain – No – You’re paying a steep surcharge for the villains here, one that seems excessive to me.
 I suppose you could consider this a plussed up dessert party with better food and an entertainment component, would require enjoying that entertainment component.
 I find Disney fans parties to be an abomination and would sooner pay to not attend one, so perhaps I’m biased against the very concept.
 (Here’s a review of it.)